pierreguillot/spam/ylm/README.md

 # ylm

-A set of abstractions for sound spatialization in Pure Data based on a ambisonics.
+A set of abstractions for sound spatialization based on high order ambisonics.

 - ylm.2d.syn.directional~:
 The abstraction synthesizes the signals of the circular harmonics of a source sound depending on coordinates.